 Mrs Janet Ormerod is Gisburn Road School's Learning Mentor

 A Governor responsible for safeguarding is Ms Caron Longden (the Vice-Chair of the Governing Board)

-Another Governor responsible for safeguarding is Mr Shaun Nixon (Co-opted member of the Governing Board) who has 25 years' experience in digital engagement and online learning.
+Another Governor responsible for safeguarding - specialising in online safety - is Mr Shaun Nixon (Co-opted member of the Governing Board) who has 25 years' experience in digital engagement and online learning.

 There are three main elements to our Safeguarding and Child Protection Policy: